Gk890/Data-analysis..Project/README.md

  📊 Sales Report Dashboard - 2025
-A comprehensive and interactive dashboard for visualizing and analyzing sales performance across products, regions, and sales personnel.

-Built to help businesses gain actionable insights and drive data-informed decisions.
+A comprehensive and interactive dashboard for visualizing and analyzing sales performance across products, regions, and sales personnel.Built to help businesses gain actionable insights and drive data-informed decisions.

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________
 🚀 Features